This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 Getting Ready For The Holiday Party Season

-Today on the blog, we have a special guest.
+Today, on the blog, we have a special guest.
 My husband and I met Chef Charles Webb at a party a couple of weekends ago.
-We talked about our businesses and thought what a great idea it would be for him to share what he does here on the blog.
-And since we are all about getting ready for the holidays right now, there’s no better time to discuss planning and hosting a holiday party.
+We discussed our businesses and thought it would be an excellent idea for him to share his expertise here on the blog.
+As we are all getting ready for the holidays, there’s no better time to discuss planning and hosting a holiday party.
 Take it away, Chef Charles!

 Holiday Party Food

-The holidays provide us with as much excitement and energy as we can handle and while we often go in very excited to host a holiday party, when it comes to actually planning and hosting we can sometimes get overwhelmed.
+The holidays provide us with as much excitement and energy as we can handle, and while we often go into a holiday party with great enthusiasm, when it comes to actually planning and hosting, we can sometimes get overwhelmed.

-Beverages often get a lot of attention and consideration with all of the “cheer” in our season’s greetings but what really will make you the super host to all of your guests is amazing food.
+Beverages often receive a lot of attention and consideration with all the “cheer” in our season’s greetings, but fantastic food will make you the ultimate host to all your guests.

-Whether professionally catered (we’re kind of partial 😉 or self-assembled, a few key points are not to be forgotten.
+Whether professionally catered (we’re partial 😉 or self-assembled, a few key points are not to be forgotten.

 Don’t Forget The Nibbles